-A notary public is an individual who acts as an impartial witness in signing certain documents.
+A notary public is an individual that acts an impartial witness in signing certain documents.
 The job of the notary public is to verify the identity, willingness, and awareness of any person signing the document in order to help prevent any fraud from occurring.